htihle/htihle.github.io/weirdml.md

 Predict the outcome of chess games (white wins, black wins, or draw) from game move sequences ([task prompt](prompts/task_prompt_chess_winners.md)).
 The data consists of games played by beginners (rated below 1300), with moves in standard algebraic notation.
 Note that with 50% probability, the last move (for a single player) is removed, to prevent models using who moves last as a signal for the outcome.
 The training set has 1000 games.

-Here the models need to split the string into moves, then convert the string for each move into some kind of hand-crafted or learned features, and finally use these features to predict the outcome of the game, while dealing with the vaiable length of the chess games.
+Here the models need to split the string into moves, then convert the string for each move into some kind of hand-crafted or learned features, and finally use these features to predict the outcome of the game, while dealing with the variable length of the chess games.
 Once some good features are found, there should be plenty of patterns that can be used to do significantly better than chance on predicting the outcome of the games.

 <div style="text-align: center">
     <img src="../images/chess_winners_max_accuracy_comparison.png" width="800"/>
     <p><em>Maximum accuracy for each run on the Chess Game Outcome Prediction task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>

 Simply guessing white wins always will give you about 50% here, which is why I put the "random chance" line at 50% for this task.
 Most of the models manage to, at least sometimes get to about 60% accuracy, but struggle to do better than this.
 The best run is from claude-3-5-sonnet, which gets an accuracy of 74% using 20 handcrafted features.
-I suspect that with better handcrafted features (in principle you could track to full board state and craft features from that) you should be able to reach 90% accuracy or more, even with only 1000 games, but this is just a guess.
+I suspect that with better handcrafted features (in principle you could track the full board state and craft features from that) you should be able to reach 90% accuracy or more, even with only 1000 games, but this is just a guess.

 ### Unsupervised Digit Recognition
 <div style="text-align: center">